Rambler (automobile): Rambler 1897–1914

-New employee Edward S, Jordan, who would later become Jeffery's secretary and general manager, provided advertisement copy such as "The Right Car at the Right Price," and “June Time Is Rambler Time” and other evocative phrases.
-By 1906, Rambler was considered an industry leader with one of the best-equipped automobile factories.
-Thomas Jeffery was not interested in major mass production and settled in a pattern of producing 2,500 Ramblers a year.
+New employee Edward S, Jordan, who would later become Jeffery's secretary and general manager, provided advertising copy such as "The Right Car at the Right Price", “June Time Is Rambler Time”, and other similarly evocative phrases.
+By 1906, Rambler was considered an industry leader, with one of the best-equipped automobile factories.
+Thomas Jeffery was not interested in increasing mass production, however, and settled into a pattern of producing 2,500 Ramblers a year.